Aranui 5 current position

 - DAY 1 - embarkation in port Papeete at around 10 am.
 Activities include "Welcome Aboard" party with fruit punch and Marquesan dance show by the swimming pool.

-- DAY 2 - Takapoto Atoll (Tuamotus Islands) - activities include swimming, lagoon snorkelling, scuba diving.
+- DAY 2 - Takapoto Atoll (Tuamotus Islands) - activities include swimming, lagoon snorkeling, scuba diving.

 - DAY 3 - At Sea

-- DAY 5 - Ua Pou Island (Hakahau-Hakahetau).
-Activities include stop in port Hakahau, the ship's crew unloads here supplies (including cement and sugar) and loads copra (dried coconut meat), Hakahau town exploration (handicrafts center, stone carvings shopping, church visit, ashore lunch at Rosalie's Restaurant (special dishes are bread fruit, island staple, curried goat, and the poisson cru / raw fish marinated in lime and coconut milk, also fei / red bananas, and fruit poe).
+- DAY 5 - Ua Pou Island (Hakahau).
+Activities include stop in port Hakahau, the ship's crew unloads here supplies (including cement and sugar) and loads copra (dried coconut meat), Hakahau town exploration (handicrafts center, stone carvings shopping, church visit, ashore lunch at Rosalie's Restaurant (special dishes are breadfruit, island staple, curried goat, the poisson cru / raw fish marinated in lime and coconut milk, also fei / red bananas and fruit poe).
 Dining includes traditional Bird Dance performance.